LukeTOBrien/webdev-curriculum/JavaScript/en-GB/Farm Animals - Objects/Farm Animals Objects en-GB.md

 # Tidy up

+In the world of computer programming, tidying up or reorganising code is called <b>Refactoring</b> (but this is just a posh word for tidying up).

 ## Using jQuery

 So now we are using jQuery in one place only, but we could use it everywhere and it would make our life easier.<br>